22 Must-Have Items For Your Emergency Kit

 When it comes to packing clothes into your emergency kit, you want versatile and space-efficient items.

-- Rather than packing for both winter and summer, select items that can be worn when hot and layered when it’s cold.
+- Pack items you can wear comfortably when hot and layer when it’s cold.

 - Pants with zip-off legs that convert into shorts are a great way to save space.